One of the benefits of being a student at SIT is the incredible support we receive from the amazing staff at the Career Center.

 SIT alumni and World Learning staff are working worldwide in the fields of sustainable development, international education, TESOL, conflict transformation, food security, and social justice, among many other areas.
 Through the social, academic, and professional connections this global network provides, SIT students have an easy and dynamic way to connect with like-minded individuals and learn about potential employers worldwide.

-- Career Connections’ comprehensive job and internship database
+- Career Connections’ comprehensive job, internship, and employer database

 - Myers-Briggs Type Indicator assessment